patrickleweryharris/password-creator/README.md

 ## API
 - By default, passwords are three random words long, delimited with dashes.

+- Numbers and special characters can be added if you want them

 - The number of characters in a password can also be set.

-- Both, one, or none of these can be changed at will:
+- All, some, one, or none of these can be changed at will:

 ```shell
 $ password_creator --set_length x